graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

     instance.
 See the parallel benchmark section for details.

 Note that Setup will be called once for every state object, to allow all state objects to be initialized correctly.
-(For example) In order to give each thread its own work ID, a static value can be set to zero in the TearDown method and incremented in the Setup Method.
+For example, in order to give each thread its own work ID, a static value can be set to zero in the TearDown method and incremented in the Setup Method.
 This gets trickier with parallel benchmarks.